Home > Blog >

 When brands manage returns seamlessly, they reduce support tickets, maintain accurate inventory, and build trust through transparency.

-Key reasons optimization matters:
+Key reasons returns optimization matters for Shopify merchants:

 • Higher Customer Retention: A smooth return process encourages repeat customers and promotes brand loyalty.